keypup-io/cloudtasker/README.md

 Cloudtasker is pre-integrated with Rails.
 Follow the steps below to get started.

-Install redis on your machine (this required by the Cloudtasker local processing server)
+Install redis on your machine (this is required by the Cloudtasker local processing server)
 ```bash
 # E.g. using brew
 brew install redis